EECS-6414/ARS-AuthorBased/README.md

 - The second will ask if you would like to input a name.
 If you choose to, and the name is present in the current data, then a top 5 list of app recommendations will be displayed in the terminal.

+- The third will ask if you would like to reevaluate the negative sentiment analysis.
+This is only necessary if you have updated the data, otherwise the result will be the same.

 ## Negative Sentiment Analysis

-We also added a program to measure how author sentiment grows increasingly negative based on author activity.
+As noted, we also added a program to measure how author sentiment grows increasingly negative based on author activity.
 The output of this program on an anlysis of 10k users can be seen below.

 ![](negativeSentiment10k.jpg)